dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_diet.rst

 4. Carbs: at least 130
 5. Fiber: at least 30

+Constrain the diet's calorie intake to the required daily maximum.

 >>> cqm.add_constraint(total_mix(quantities, "Calories") <= max_calories, label="Calories")
 'Calories'

+Require that the daily minimum of each nutrient is met or exceeded.

 >>> for nutrient, amount in min_nutrients.items():
 ...   cqm.add_constraint(total_mix(quantities, nutrient) >= amount, label=nutrient)